darrylcauldwell/darrylcauldwell.github.io/content/post/git-branch.md

 Once happy push the branch to remote upstream repository on GitHub.

 ```
-git push origin master
+git push origin blog-branch
 ```

+## Make changes to existing branch

-I can continue to work on this local repository branch and keep pushing.
-However if I delete the local repository or switch devices I might need to create clone from GitHub again.
+The workflow is slightly different if I have created a branch and want to return to work on it.
+To simulate this if I delete the folder with local repository and create new clone from GitHub again.

 ```
 git clone https://github.com/darrylcauldwell/darrylcauldwell.github.io.git